Magic Magic 3D

-Magic Magic 3D is a 2003 Indian Tamil-language children's fantasy film directed by Jose Punnoose.
+Magic Magic 3D is a 2003 Indian Tamil-language children's fantasy film directed by Jose Punnoose and produced by Navodaya (a partnership concern).
 The film stars Suraj Balajee, S. P. Balasubrahmanyam, Tirlok Malik and Pooja Kumar.
 It was dubbed in Malayalam, Telugu and Hindi, with the Hindi dub being titled as Chota Jadugar.
 It won the National Film Award for Best Special Effects.

 Plot

 Indrajeet lives with his grandfather Acharya, a magician in Mayapuri.
 The boy's mother died when he was an infant.
 Acharya teaches him magic, but never sent him to school for formal education.
 Indrajeet's father Krishna, who runs a successful Indian channel in the United States, arrives to take his son to the United States and give him education.
 Indrajeet refuses to leave his grandfather, but is forcibly sent to New York City via a carton.

 Indrajeet awakens in New York City where he has been brought against his will.
 He meets his stepmother Deepti, but soon runs away and befriends three runaway orphans and a wonder dog who belongs to Mahesh and Lude, two petty thieves.
 Meanwhile, Acharya comes to New York City in search of his grandson.
 Indrajeet gets kidnapped by the thieves, but ultimately Acharya, along with the dog, saves his grandson using all his magic tricks.